+- 2.1.
 The academy admits students between the ages of 11 and 19.
-The main intakes are:

-- Secondary at age 11 (Year 7) - Sixth form at age 16 (Year 12)
+The main intakes are: - Secondary at age 11 (Year 7) - Sixth form at age 16 (year 12) - 2.2.
 We encourage entry at the academy's main intake time so as to aid academic progression without interruption, however, applications are welcome for entry in any year.

-2.1 Definitions
+2.3.
+Definitions

+2.3.1.
 The academy uses the following definitions when applying this policy:

-2.1.1 Distance
+2.4.
+Distance

+2.4.1.
 Distance is measured using the council's Geographic Information System (GIS) from the seed point located at the child's home address to the seed point for the Academy (or specifically defined point) using a straight line.
 The seed point is taken from the Ordnance Survey's (OS) Address-Point® dataset.
 It is used to locate individual residential and school addresses using grid references.
 In cases of equal merit, priority will be given to the child living nearest the Academy as measured by a straight line.

-2.1.2 Dual address
+2.5.
+Dual address

+2.5.1.
 Where a child lives at two different addresses, the 'home' address will be determined as the address at which the child resides for the majority of school nights.
 School nights are Sunday night to Thursday night inclusive.
 In a case where the child spends an equal number of school nights at each address, then the address where the child benefit is paid will be used.
 Where no child benefit is claimed the address used to register the child with a doctor will be used.

-2.1.3 Siblings
+2.6.
+Siblings

-A sibling is defined as:

-- A brother or sister, half brother or half sister, adoptive brother or adoptive sister, foster brother or foster sister, step brother or step sister living as one family unit at the same address.
-It will also be applied to situations where a full, half or adopted brother or sister are living at separate addresses. - In the case of twins, other children from multiple births or two or more siblings in one year group and where only one place is available, the application will be considered together as one application.
+- 2.6.1.
+A sibling is defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters. - 2.6.2.
+In the case of twins or other children from multiple births (two or more siblings in one year group) and where only one place is available, the application will be considered together as one application.

-2.1.4 Staff Children
+2.7.
+Staff Children

-A staff child is defined as:

-• A child living at the same address of a current staff member who has Parental Responsibility for the child at the time of application.
+2.7.1 A staff child is defined as a child living at the same address of a current staff member who has Parental Responsibility for the child at the time of application.

-2.2 Eligibility criteria
+2.8.
+Eligibility criteria

+- 2.8.1.
 Entry to the academy is subject to the regulations regarding nationality, residency status and eligibility to study in the United Kingdom.
-Students / pupils are eligible to be admitted to the academy if:

-• They are British citizens and / or EU nationals
+Students / pupils are eligible to be admitted to the academy if: - They are British citizens and / or EU nationals - They are a non-EU national that has - 'Exceptional' or 'Indefinite Leave to Remain' in this country - Refugee status